-How to repair heat-damaged hair is one of the most-asked questions by clients at salons — and by desperate women everywhere staring in the mirror holding up fried, dead hair.
-Once you've let heat — usually from a blow dryer, curling iron, or straightening iron — touch your precious tresses too much over time, your hair may turned to fried, frizzy, dried out mess.
-Is there ever a true way back, short of cutting your hair short and starting over?
+Wondering how to repair heat-damaged hair?
+You're not alone.
+It's one of the most-asked questions by clients at salons — and by desperate women everywhere staring in the mirror while holding up fried hair.
+After you've let heat — usually from a blow dryer, curling iron, or straightening iron — touch your precious tresses too much over time, your hair may turned into a fried, frizzy, dried-out mess.
+Is there ever a true way back, short of cutting your hair and starting over again?

 How to Repair Heat-Damaged Hair

-For silky, soft strands.
-Products infused with natural oils have become the gold standard in restoring parched strands.
+For silky, soft strands: Products infused with natural oils have become the gold standard for restoring parched strands.
 But Schueller says the oils alone aren’t always enough to keep hair hydrated.
 To ensure strands stay soft and shiny, he suggests using a product containing coconut oil (the only oil proven to penetrate deep into the cortex) and silicone (or dimethicone, a silicone-based polymer).

 This unique chemical, which boasts both negative and positive ions, sticks to damaged hair proteins, creating mini bridges across the split.
 As the hair dries, the complex contracts, pulling the ends together.
 Bonus: The effect lasts a few washes.
-One to try: Nexxus ProMend Split End Treatment.
+One to try: Nexxus ProMend Split End Treatment (from $95.99, Amazon).

 Schueller's two-pronged fix: First, avoid water-based styling products.
-"Water in the air is what causes frizz, but surprisingly, water is often the first ingredient listed in 'anti-frizz' products — which may be why many of them don't work!” he cautions.
+"Water in the air is what causes frizz, but surprisingly, water is often the first ingredient listed in 'anti-frizz' products, which may be why many of them don't work," he says.
 Next, Schueller suggests looking for products containing dimethicone, a type of silicone that smooths the cuticle and creates a barrier so moisture can't enter the cortex.
 The result: sleek, glossy hair.
-One to try: Organix Revitalizing Anti-Frizz Serum in Pomegranate Green Tea.
+One to try: Organix Revitalizing Anti-Frizz Serum in Pomegranate Green Tea ($6.99, Amazon).